Volunteero/events-service/README.md

 ### Leave events
 POST **/participation/leave** </br>
 Let's user leave/cancel participation in a given event, based on event ID and user ID.
 Updates also "volunteers" field of the event object.
+</br> Search-service: updates given event for count of volunteers.
 ```
 Input and output are the same as POST /participation/enroll.
 ```